Safe Chicken Coop Decorating Ideas For Christmas

-Giving one’s coop some Christmas flair has become increasingly popular amongst flock owners in recent years.
-Search for variations of the hashtag #christmascoop on your favorite social-media platform.
-You’ll find images from around the country of chicken coops bearing evergreen boughs, beautiful wreathes and—of course—twinkling Christmas lights.
+Need some chicken coop decorating ideas?
+Giving backyard coops some Christmas flair has become increasingly popular among flock owners in recent years.
+Search for variations of the hashtag #christmascoop on your favorite social media platform.
+You’ll find images from around the country of chicken coops bearing evergreen boughs, beautiful wreathes, and, of course, twinkling Christmas lights.

-Sure, we only have a couple of weeks to go before Christmas.
-But there’s still plenty of time to get in on this new tradition.
-Before you deck your hens’ halls, however, review these four tips to keep your coop and chickens safe.
+Now’s the time to get in on this new tradition.
+But before you deck your hens’ halls, review these four tips to keep your coop and chickens safe.

 Outdoor Illumination